 Ghana has enjoyed sustained economic growth fueled by its wealth of natural resources, including gold, diamonds, timber, cocoa and manganese, as well as the financial and tourism sectors.
 The discovery of significant oil reserves off Ghana’s southwest coast has provided an additional source of revenue.

 While in Ghana, there are a few special attractions to see, including Elmina and St. George’s Castle, the Kakum National Park, Lake Volta and the Paga Crocodile Pond.
 Some popular outdoor activities within the country include water sports along the beaches, parks for hiking, various eco tours, climbing tours and bike tours.
-Ghana also has a suitable nightlife with a wide range of bars and nightclubs.
+Ghana also has a thriving nightlife with a wide range of bars and nightclubs.